AdnanLatif/microservices-using-docker-and-kubernetes/README.md

 As we can't user same port for 2 services

 Example:
-My employee number is 21803, so I will be running these services on following ports
+My employee number is 21642, so I will be running these services on following ports

 - inventory-service (5002)
 - shipping-service (5001)
-- users-service (5008)
+- users-service (5006)
-- billing-service (5000)
+- billing-service (5004)
+- webhook-service (5005)
+- data-service (5007)